tofetpuzo/LEMP/project2/project2.md

 ![syntax](./image/syn.png)

-I also deactivated Nginx host which is currently listening on port 80, using this code.
+I deactivated Nginx host which is currently listening on port 80, using this code.

 `sudo unlink /etc/nginx/sites-enabled/default`

 To effect this change Nginx must be reloaded using this command.

 `sudo systemctl reload nginx`